Integrations

 Use this section for BYOK chat apps, roleplay tools, and shared web UIs.
 These tools normally do not need the helper script.
 Use your EmpirioLabs API key, pick a chat model such as qwen3-max, and keep secrets in the app’s local settings or environment variables.

-For roleplay chats, we generally recommend starting with EmpirioLabs Native Inference models first, then models or variants listed in the China region when native coverage does not fit your use case.
+For roleplay chats, we generally recommend starting with EmpirioLabs Native Inference models first, then models or variants listed in the Singapore region when native coverage does not fit your use case.
 Check the Models page or Pricing page before choosing a model.
 Each model lists its served location there.
 For models with variants, check the variant entries too, since a variant can be served from a different region.

 SillyTavern